Newsroom

 Further information:

-STRUCTURES Professor Michela Mapelli Appointed as Humboldt Scouting Sponsor for Early-Career Researchers
+STRUCTURES Professor Michela Mapelli Becomes Humboldt Scouting Sponsor for Early-Career Researchers

 We are delighted to announce that Alexander von Humboldt Foundation has appointed STRUCTURES Professor Michela Mapelli, astrophysicist at the Center for Astronomy of Heidelberg University (ZAH), as a Henriette Herz Scout.